ByronHan333/marketing_mix_modelling/README.md

 # Marketing Mix Modelling project
-This is an end-to-end project on marketing mix modelling of a consumer product's marketing activities and environment activities between 2014 and 2018.
+This is an end-to-end project on marketing mix modelling of a consumer product's marketing activities and environment activities between 2014 and 2018. <br />
-This project includes data ETL, model optimization, side diagonistic, business insight and budget optimization.
+This project includes data ETL, model optimization, side diagonistic, business insight and budget optimization. <br />

 ## TLDR for HR
 * Collected, aggreagted, cleaned data using MySQL to manage ETL process.
 [Data Preprocess](#data-preprocess)